Adjoint methods for static Hamilton-Jacobi equations: Stationary problem in

-From the solution $\sigma^{\epsilon}$ of the adjoint equation, we can somehow figure out the properties of $u^{\epsilon}$ as well as $u$, which are our very important goals especially in the case that $H$ is not convex in $p$.
-However, let us point out some properties of $\sigma^{\epsilon}$ first: \begin{Lemma} {\bf Properties of $\sigma^{\epsilon}$}\\\h (i) ~$\sigma^{\epsilon}(x,t) \ge 0$ \hhh $(x,t) \in \mathbb R^n \times (0,T)$, \\\h (ii) $\int_{\mathbb R^n} \sigma^{\epsilon}(x,t)dx=1$ \h $ t \in (0,T)$. \end{Lemma} {\bf Proof}\\ The proof is easy based on maximum principle and integration over $\mathbb R^n$.
-We will not go into the details of the proof. \begin{Remark} \end{Remark} As we can see, when we change the equation into the parabolic type then we automatically have the existence of the solution $\sigma^{\epsilon}$ as well as the maximum principle can be applied with the only requirement of the boundedness of coefficients.
-Note that we need the property (i) of the above Lemma to do further derivations as you can see below.\\\h Besides, one can write down the adjoint equation of ($\ref{HJ5}$) in form of elliptic equation and can see that the adjoint equation may not have the solution, the uniqueness of the solution as well as the required condition to apply the maximum principle.\\\\ Now, we start to observe properties and connections between $\sigma^{\epsilon}$ and $u^{\epsilon}$ \begin{Lemma} There exists a constant $C>0$ s.t.
+By the theory of distributions (see Chapter 5 in \cite{RR}), $\sigma^\epsilon$ is unique and $\sigma^\epsilon \in C^\infty(\mathbb R^n \times (0,T))$.\\ From the solution $\sigma^{\epsilon}$ of the adjoint equation, we can somehow figure out the properties of $u^{\epsilon}$ as well as $u$, which are our very important goals especially in the case that $H$ is not convex in $p$.\\ Firstly, let us point out some properties of $\sigma^{\epsilon}$: \begin{Lemma} {\bf Properties of $\sigma^{\epsilon}$} \begin{itemize} \item[(i)] $\sigma^{\epsilon}(x,t) \ge 0$~ for $(x,t) \in \mathbb R^n \times (0,T)$,\\ \item[(ii)] $\int_{\mathbb R^n} \sigma^{\epsilon}(x,t)dx=1$~ for $ t \in (0,T)$. \end{itemize} \end{Lemma} {\bf Proof}\\ The proof can be easily obtained by using the Maximum Principle and by integrating over $\mathbb R^n$.\\ \begin{Remark} \end{Remark} As we can see, when we switch the equation into the parabolic type then we automatically have the existence of the solution $\sigma^{\epsilon}$ of the adjoint equation as well as the maximum principle can be applied with the only requirement of the boundedness of coefficients.
+Note that we need the property (i) of the above Lemma to do further derivations as you can see below.\\ Besides, one can write down the adjoint equation of (\ref{HJ5}) in form of elliptic equation and can see that the adjoint equation may not have the solution, the uniqueness of the solution as well as the required condition to apply the maximum principle.\\\\ Now, we start to observe properties and connections between $\sigma^{\epsilon}$ and $u^{\epsilon}$ \begin{Lemma} There exists a constant $C>0$ such that

 \end{Lemma} {\bf Proof}\\